hiddenenigma/365Processing/README.md

 This 365 project is my way of learning how to code by challenging myself to make one animation a day in Processing.

-<i>The Nature of Code</i> by Danielf Shiffman has been my primary source for learning, but below are a list of links and books that has helped me throughout the year.
+<i>The Nature of Code</i> by Danielf Shiffman has been my primary source for learning along with other supplementary sources.

 <h2>Resources</h2>
 <ul>